michmike/Raspberry-PI-Q/README.md

 # Raspberry-PI-Q
-Heavily influenced by @justindean and his [PitmasterPI](https://github.com/justindean/PitmasterPi) project, I decided to create an advanced BBQ temperature controller using a Raspberry PI (RPI).
+Heavily influenced by @justindean and his [PitmasterPI](https://github.com/justindean/PitmasterPi) project, I decided to create an advanced BBQ temperature controller using a Raspberry PI (RPI) for kamado style grills (like the Big Green Egg).
 The goals of the project were the following:
 * Make delicious and consistently great BBQ
 * Use RPI to control the fan and thus the temperature of the charcoal
 * Use RPI and predictive algorithms to let me know the exact time when my meat will reach the desired temperature